Conditional Generative Modeling for High-dimensional Marked Temporal Point Processes: Introduction

 \subsection{Related work}

-Seminal works in point processes \cite{hawkes1971spectra, ogata1998space} introduce self-exciting conditional intensity functions with parametric kernels.
-While these models have proven useful, they possess limitations in capturing the intricate patterns observed in real-world applications.
-Recently, there has been a focus on enhancing the expressiveness of point process models through the integration of neural networks.
-Landmark studies like recurrent marked temporal point processes (RMTPP) \cite{du2016recurrent} and neural Hawkes \cite{mei2017neural} have leveraged recurrent neural networks (RNNs) to embed event history into a hidden state, which then represents the conditional intensity function.
-Another line of research opts for a more ``parametric'' way, which only replaces the parametric kernel in the conditional intensity using neural networks \cite{dong2022spatio, dong2021non, okawa2021dynamic, zhu2021imitation, zhu2023sequential}.
-However, these methods are typically used for low-dimensional event data, and the estimation of these models can be computationally inefficient, and even intractable, when dealing with multi-dimensional marks due to the need for numerical integration.
-To overcome these computational challenges, alternative approaches have been proposed by other studies \cite{chen2020neural, omi2019fully, Shchur2020Intensity-Free, pmlr-v168-zhou22a}.
-These approaches focus on modeling the cumulative hazard function or conditional probability rather than the conditional intensity, thereby eliminating the need for integral calculations.
-Nonetheless, these methods still rely on the thinning algorithm for simulating or generating event series, which significantly limits their applicability in modern applications.
+Seminal works \citep{hawkes1971spectra, ogata1998space} introduce self-exciting point processes with parametric kernels.
+While these models have proven useful, they face limitations in capturing the intricate patterns observed in real-world applications.
+Neural point processes like recurrent marked temporal point processes (RMTPP) \citep{du2016recurrent} and Neural Hawkes \citep{mei2017neural} have leveraged recurrent neural networks (RNNs) to embed event history into a hidden state, which then represents the conditional intensity function.
+Another line of research opts for a more ``parametric'' way, which only replaces the parametric kernel in the conditional intensity using neural networks \citep{Dong2023non, okawa2021dynamic, zhu2021imitation, zhu2023sequential}.
+However, these methods can be computationally intractable when dealing with multi-dimensional marks due to the need for numerical integration.
+Alternatives have been proposed \citep{chen2021neural, dascher2023using, omi2019fully, Shchur2020Intensity-Free, zhou2022neural} to overcome the challenges, focusing on modeling the cumulative hazard function or conditional probability rather than the conditional intensity, thereby eliminating the need for numerical integration.
+Nonetheless, these methods are used for low-dimensional event data and still rely on the thinning algorithm for event generation that has limited applicability in modern applications.
+Some studies \citep{dong2023spatiotemporal, zhu2022spatiotemporal} only model a simplified and finite high-dimensional mark space, whereas we consider a continuous high-dimensional space.
+Note that the dimensionality of the mark space is different from its cardinality that previous studies \citep{wu2019learning} refer to, and research on handling mark spaces with high dimensionality is still limited.